carenchemutai384-sudo/ai-quiz-generator-/README.md

 ## Features

-- Paste any notes or topic, choose subject, difficulty, and number of questions
+- Paste any notes or topic, choose subject, difficulty, question type (multiple choice, true/false, short answer, or mixed), and number of questions
-- Instant multiple-choice quiz with answer feedback and explanations
+- Instant quiz with answer feedback and explanations
+- A results page after each quiz showing score, percentage, and a short performance message
+- Stats dashboard: total quizzes completed, average score, strongest subject, weakest subject
+- Export any completed quiz's results as a downloadable `.txt` file
-- Score tracking and a persistent "history" of past quiz sessions (saved locally in your browser)
+- Persistent "history" of past quiz sessions (saved locally in your browser)
 - A running "questions you've missed" list, aggregated across sessions, to surface weak spots

 ## What I learned testing it